Physicists' approach to studying socio-economic inequalities: Can humans be modelled as atoms?: Kinetic exchange models

 \subsection{Kinetic energy exchange model (`Ideal gas')}

-Kinetic exchange models are stochastic models which are interpreted in terms of energy exchange in gas molecules.
-It describes the dynamics at a microscopic level, based on single molecular collisions.
-Boltzmann wrote that 'molecules are like so many individuals, having the most various states of motion' \cite{Boltzmann1872}.
-Thus, for two agents $i$ and $j$ with energy $w_i(t)$ and $w_j(t)$ at time $t$, the general dynamics can be described by the mathematical equations:
+Kinetic exchange models are stochastic models, which are interpreted in terms of energy exchanges in gas molecules.
+The kinetic exchange model describes the dynamics at a microscopic level, based on pair-wise molecular collisions.
+Boltzmann wrote that `molecules are like so many individuals, having the most various states of motion' \cite{Boltzmann1872}.
+Thus, for two particles $i$ and $j$ with energies $w_i(t)$ and $w_j(t)$ at time $t$, the general dynamics can be described by the mathematical equations:

 where time $t$ changes by one unit after each collision.
-A typical energy exchange process is shown in Fig. \ref{Fig:collision}.
+A typical energy exchange process is shown schematically in Fig. \ref{Fig:collision}.

 \fbox{

 \parbox[c]{\textwidth}{ The \textbf{Boltzmann-Gibbs} distribution \cite{wikiBoltzmann}, a fundamental law of equilibrium statistical mechanics, states that the probability $P(w)$ of finding a physical system or subsystem in a state with energy $w$ is given by the exponential function: